samebug/samebug-technical-documentation/write-tip/index.md

 Currently there are two ways to write a tip:

 - *as a solution for your search*: If you search with a stack trace, at the bottom of the page you'll find a 'Write tip' button.
-- *as a solution for an exception*: If you check an exception page, at the bottom of the page you'll find a 'Write tip' button.
+- *as a solution for an exception*: If you check an exception page, at the right side of the page you'll find a 'Write tip' button.

 ## How to write a tip